-Any club or group which has not yet hosted an AAC-sanctioned trial must make written application for approval no less than four (4) months prior to the proposed trial date, with such application including all completed forms as determined by the AAC Board of Directors.
+Any club or group which has not yet hosted an AAC-sanctioned trial must make written application for approval no less than six (6) weeks prior to the proposed trial date, with such application including all completed forms as determined by the AAC Board of Directors.

 For clubs who have previously hosted AAC-sanctioned trials, trial applications may be submitted without judge and class information up to one year prior to the date of the trial.
-The deadline for approval of trials will be three (3) months prior to the date of the trial, by which time all required information must be submitted.
+The deadline for approval of trials will be six (6) weeks prior to the date of the trial, by which time all required information must be submitted.

-Groups or clubs that change published Judges, ring sizes, classes offered, etc., after submitting a trial application and before the three (3) month deadline for final trial approval (four months for clubs holding their first trial) must communicate the change(s) to the Trial Approval Coordinator.
+Groups or clubs that change published Judges, ring sizes, classes offered, etc., after submitting a trial application and before the six (6) week deadline for final trial approval must communicate the change(s) to the Trial Approval Coordinator.
 Any changes made after this time will result in a Change of Information Fee, unless the host can show cause.